Leakage and Interpretability in Concept-Based Models: Details of the correlation between leakage scores and intervention performance

-The models considered for this computation are \begin{itemize} \item for the TabularToy(0.25), TabularToy(0.75), dSprites(0), dSprites(4) datasets: soft and logit CBMs with $\lambda$ = 0.01, 0.1, 0.5, 1, 5, 10; \item for the 3dshapes(0), 3dshapes(5) datasets: soft and logit CBMs with $\lambda$ = 0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1. \end{itemize} Each class of models were trained over 5 folds, amounting to a total of 60 evaluated models for each of the former four datasets, and to a total of 70 models for each of the latter two datasets.
+The models considered for this computation were \begin{itemize} \item for the TabularToy(0.25), TabularToy(0.75), dSprites(0), dSprites(4) datasets: soft and logit CBMs with $\lambda$ = 0.01, 0.1, 0.5, 1, 5, 10; \item for the 3dshapes(0), 3dshapes(5) datasets: soft and logit CBMs with $\lambda$ = 0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1. \item for the CUB, HAM10K datasets: soft and logit CBMs with $\lambda$ = 0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1, 5, 10. \end{itemize} Each class of models was trained over 5 folds, amounting to a total of 60 evaluated models for each of the first set of four datasets, and to a total of 70 models for each of the second set of two datasets.
+We use Rubin's rule \citep[see][]{rubin2004multiple, BarnardRubin99} to combine within-imputation and between-imputation variances and obtain the best-estimate Pearson $r$ and $p$-value.

-As an example, in Figure \ref{figure_TT_25_Pearsonr_pvalues_MC_distributions} we display the distributions of the Pearson $r$ and $p$-values between intervention performance and the CTL, ICL, OIS scores resulting from MC-sampling for the TabularToy(0.25) dataset.